eltonsantos/deev-nuuvem-test/README.md

 ## 💻 Project

 This project was developed for testing in the company Nuuvem, in the July 18, 2021.
-The project consists of receiving a csv or txt file, processing the file and adding it to the sqlite database.
+The project consists of receiving a csv, tab or txt file, processing the file and adding it to the sqlite database.
 Also, be able to show order details as well as the order total.
+An **example file** for uploading is inside the **storage folder**.

 ## 🐾 Next steps